 1. Contents of the collaborative law participation agreement.
-Because of State constitutional considerations, as earlier discussed, the proposed law does not regulate attorney conduct but does set forth threshold requirements for the collaborative law participation agreement without which the agreement is not complete and the collaborative process cannot begin.
+The goal of the proposed law is not to regulate attorney conduct, but to set forth threshold requirements for the collaborative law participation agreement without which the agreement is not complete and the collaborative process cannot begin.
 Knowing when the process begins and ends is important for understanding when the privilege applies.
-But also as stated by the ULC in its Introductory Comment, "[t]he rules/act's philosophy is to set a standard minimum floor for collaborative law participation agreements to inform and protect prospective parties and make a collaborative law process easier to administer.
+As stated by the ULC in its Introductory Comment, "[t]he rules/act's philosophy is to set a standard minimum floor for collaborative law participation agreements to inform and protect prospective parties and make a collaborative law process easier to administer.
+Beyond minimum requirements, however, the rules/act leaves the collaborative law process to agreement between parties and collaborative lawyers."